Skip to content

 How does a Data Scientist model the Brownlow?

-This article has been written by Liam from Crow Data Science for the Betfair 2024 AFL Brownlow Medal Datathon.
-You can chat with Liam in the Betfair Quants Discord Server or on Twitter/X (@crow_data_sigh)
+This article has been written by Liam from Crow Data Science You can chat with Liam in the Betfair Quants Discord Server or on Twitter/X (@crow_data_sigh)

 Intro